oktavilla/hopp-docs/docs/identity/users-customers-administrators.md

 ## Customer

-A customer is an identity who potentially will, has had or currently have a relationship to a product.
+A customer is an person who potentially will, has had or currently have a relationship to a product.
 It will have:

 * A connection to a user
 * A connection to an identity